GENERAL:

 What sort of things can you do with LunaLua?

-LunaLua can be used for simple, mundane things like powerup and character filters, but it can also be used to add interesting and impressive bosses, cutscenes, gameplay systems, and visual effects to episodes and levels.
+LunaLua can be used for simple, mundane things like powerup and character filters, but it can also be used to give your levels and episodes anything from custom assets to flashy bosses, cutscenes, new gameplay systems, and visual effects.

 Do I need to be an expert programmer to make use of Lua scripting?

 If you have done any programming before, it will certainly help.
 However, this is by no means necessary to do cool stuff with LunaLua.
-By loading even a single Library or adding just a few lines of code, you can profoundly change how your level or episode plays!
+By loading even a single helper library or adding just a few lines of code, you can profoundly change how your level or episode plays!

 Is Lua/LunaLua difficult to learn?